sshaar/clef2020-factchecking-task2/README.md

 python3 lib/format_checker.py --model-prediction <path_to_your_results_file>

-Note that the checker can not verify whether the prediction file you submit contain all lines / claims), because it does not have access to the corresponding gold file.
+__Note__: The checker can't verify whether the prediction file you submit contain all lines/claims, because it does not have access to the corresponding gold file.

+__Note__: The python files in this repo require a version of python that is at least 3.6.

 ## Evaluation metrics and Scorers